 - If you apply more than seven days after arriving in Australia you will have a 28 day waiting period for medical claims

 - Extensions of cover are available up to a maximum of 12 months

 - Travellers under 70 years old at the time of application.

 If you have to make a claim on your Inbound Travel Insurance but you can rest assured that your claim will be processed as quickly as possible.
-There are a number of steps you can take to make sure that the claims process runs smoothly for your part, and that you receive the benefits and reimbursements you are entitled to; these include:
+There are a number of steps you can take to make sure that the claims process runs smoothly for your part, and that you receive the benefits and reimbursements to which you are entitled.
+These include:

 - Do everything you can to avoid a loss while you are travelling

 - If you do suffer a loss and need to make a claim, do everything you can to avoid exacerbating the loss

 - Notify the insurer as soon as possible to make a claim

 - Include all documents relevant to the claim, such as letters, notices, medical certificates, itemised medical accounts, original copies of receipts, rental agreements, repair quotes, ticket checks and luggage documents

 - Provide any letters or documents you receive regarding the claim, to your insurer